-The College offers 34 courses at GCE Advanced level and 11 vocational courses.
-The college offers four BTEC Level 3 Extended Diploma courses: in Health & Social Care, Travel & Tourism, IT and Sport and the WJEC Level 3 Diploma in Criminology.
+The College offers 37 courses at GCE Advanced level.
+The college offers four BTEC Level 3 Extended Diploma courses: in Health & Social Care, Travel & Tourism, IT and Sport.
 Travel & Tourism, IT, Health and Social Care and Sport are also accredited, where applicable, at Certificate and Subsidiary Diploma level to suit student needs but these would not be the students' primary learning goals.
-At intermediate level the college offers two GCSE subjects as resit options: English Language and Maths.
+At intermediate level the college offers three GCSE subjects: English, Maths, Core Science.
 It offers three BTEC Level 2 Extended Certificates (in L&T, H&SC and IT).
 At foundation level it offers the BTEC Level 1 and the Pathways to Independence course for students with learning difficulties and/or disabilities.